rvg296/Automate-Spatial-MCDA/README.md

 - 0.8-1 -> 3 (Highly Suitable)

 ### Implementation and Workflow:
-At a high level overview the workflow is divided into three stages namely data preparation, AHP algorithm implementation, Sensitivity Analysis
+At a high level overview the workflow is divided into three stages namely Data Preparation, AHP algorithm implementation, Sensitivity Analysis

 #### Data Preparation Stage:
 - Eucledian distance rasters were generated from the criteria feature classes (Transit,Medical..etc)